actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 McQuire, A., & Kume, M. (2020). <em style="font-style:bold;">R Programming for Actuarial Science</em>.
 Wiley.

 # R-Script Download
-The R-Script can be downloaded from the assets directory in my GitHub page.
+The R-Script can be downloaded from the assets directory in my GitHub repository.
+The file is named Presentvalue_Rcode_Actuary492.R